 There is a Performance Development Review (PDR) process and through this process corporate values are reinforced and promoted.
-The Chief Constable and members of the PCC staff have objectives which underpin and support the performance of the local policing area, their work and their own personal development.
+The Chief Constable and members of the Commissioner's staff have objectives which underpin and support the performance of the local policing area, their work and their own personal development.

-Objectives are aligned to the Commissioners Police and Crime Plan, supported by the Force 2025 Strategy, which in turn is supported by the Force mission, vision and values.
+Objectives are aligned to the Commissioner's Police and Crime Plan, supported by the Northumbria Police Strategy 2025, which in turn is supported by the Force mission, vision and values.